karakasEnes/nasaProject/README.md

 - SQL vs NOSQL Topic
   - Making decisions about which approach is best for a particular application.
   - using mongoose to connect mongodb atlas cluster
+  - Difference between MVC's Model vs mongoose.model
+  - removing all states in memory, applying them with database (mongodb), converting application to be stateless.
 - And More